wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Sir, you are neither the first nor the last.
 Since time immemorial people were breaking into reality.
 Yet how little it affected our lives!
 The Ramas and the Krishnas, the Buddhas and the Christs have come and gone and we are as we were: wallowing in sweat and tears.
 What have the great ones done whose lives we witnessed?
 What have you done, Sir, to alleviate the world’s suffering?

-**M:**&ensp;You alone can undo the evil you have creäted.
+**M:**&ensp;You alone can undo the evil you have created.
 Your own callous selfishness is at the root of it.
 Put first your own house in order and you will see that your work is done.

 **Q:**&ensp;The men of wisdom and of love who came before us did set themselves right, often at a tremendous cost.
 What was the outcome?
 A shooting star, however bright, does not make the night less dark.